3C277.1 e-MERLIN workshop: Part 2 - Imaging

 wavelength = *** # approximate observing wavelength (in metres) - listobs gives the frequency.

-theta_B= 3600.*degrees(wavelength/max_B) # convert from radians to degrees and thence to arcsec
+theta_B= 3600.*degrees(wavelength/max_B) # convert from radians to degrees and then to arcsec

-To find a good cell size, take theta_B/5 rounded up to the nearest milliarcsecond.
-To find a good image size, look at Ludke et al. 1998 page 5, 3C277.1 and estimate the size of that image, in pixels.
-Due to the sparse uv coverage of e-MERLIN and thus extended sidelobes, the ideal image size is at least twice that in order to help deconvolution.
-As this is quite a small data set, you can pick a power of two which is larger than that.
+To determine an appropriate cell size, calculate theta_B/5 and round it up to the nearest milliarcsecond.
+To identify a suitable image size, refer to Ludke et al. 1998 on page 5, and estimate the image size in pixels.
+Given the sparse $uv$ coverage of e-MERLIN and the resulting extended sidelobes, the optimal image size should be at least twice that to facilitate deconvolution.
+Since this dataset is relatively small, you can select a power of two that exceeds this size.

 tclean(vis='1252+5634.ms',